What has up to this point been a distant meteoroid in the ether is approaching and, quite suddenly, you see it—the meteor shower of exams has arrived.

 Studies have shown that students with greater metacognition—that is, a greater awareness of one's own learning process—perform better on tests than students with lower metacognition.
-The techniques that work well for someone else might not work as well for you, so, most importantly, study in the most effective way for you.
+The techniques that work well for someone else might not work as well for you, so, most importantly, choose the most effective study technique for you.

 Finally, 3 things to remember

 1. Get up regularly to get your blood moving and prevent burnout

 Every 40 minutes to 1 hour, get up and do some light exercise.
 Use a timer!
 This can be as simple as a few jumping jacks or stretches—anything to give your mind a break and wake your body up.
 And hey, regular exercise can actually help improve your memory.

 2. Get enough sleep